pitinovamargo/Tracker/README.md

 - XCTest, SnapshotTesting

 ## Installation ##
 Installation and launch via Xcode.
-Required dependencies are downloaded using Swift Package Manager.
+You need to install dependencies through CocoaPods (with the pod install command) and through Swift Package Manager (it will be installed automatically).
+To work with the project, you must run the .xcworkspace file.

 The application supports iPhone X and higher and is adapted for iPhone SE.
 Minimum system version is iOS 13.4.